-Andrew and several other students are waiting for a mentor to help them navigate the high school journey and beyond!
+Right now, students like Michael are waiting for a mentor to help guide them through high school and beyond.
+Just one hour a month can change a life.

 How to Get Started